Lead asset OT-003

 Target

-Our most advanced R&D program focuses on the TrkB receptor pathway.
+Our R&D programs focus on the tropomyosin receptor kinase B (TrkB) receptor pathway.
 Impaired TrkB signaling is implicated in a range of neurological and psychiatric conditions.
-Activation of the TrkB receptor activates downstream signaling pathways enhancing neuronal survival, promoting neuronal and synaptic plasticity, reducing neuroinflammation and pathological protein aggregates including α-synuclein, amyloid-β and tau.
-In addition, TrkB activation leads to an improvement in mitochondrial function and an increase in BDNF production, the endogenous ligand for the TrkB receptor.
+Activation of the TrkB receptor engages downstream signaling pathways enhancing neuronal survival, promoting neuronal and synaptic plasticity, and reducing neuroinflammation and pathological protein aggregates including α-synuclein, amyloid-β and tau.
+In addition, TrkB activation leads to an improvement in mitochondrial function and an increase in BDNF production, the brain's growth receptor.

 Compound